Resource Library

 • If utilizing Ride day check in, please email pelotonia@pelotonia.org to coordinate pick up of your Rider gift at Pelotonia HQ following Ride Weekend.

-• Please note: 30 Mile Riders can NOT drop their bike at the McFerson Commons bike corral on Friday, as bikes will not be transported to the New Albany start.
+• Please note: 27-Mile Riders can NOT drop their bike at the McFerson Commons bike corral on Friday, as bikes will not be transported to the New Albany start.
 All Riders will need to bring their bike with them to New Albany on Sunday morning.

-The following participants may attend the Opening Ceremony (includes stage program + O.A.R. concert):
+The following participants may attend the Opening Ceremony (includes stage program + Andrew McMahon concert):

-• 2025 Gravel Day Riders & Trail Run/Hike Participants (plus one guest)
+• 2026 Gravel Day Gravel Riders, Mountain Bikers, & Trail Run/Hike Participants (plus one guest)

 • High Rollers who commit to raise at least $5,000 (plus three guests)